zoffline/zwift-offline/README.md

     * (modify on PC)
     * ``adb push hosts /etc/hosts``
   * Note: If you know what you're doing and have a capable enough router you can adjust your router to alter these DNS records instead of modifying your ``hosts`` file.
-* Start Zwift and sign in using any email/password
+* Start Zwift and create a new user.
-  * If multiplayer is enabled, access `https://<zoffline ip>/signup/` to sign up and import your files.

 Why: We need to redirect Zwift to use zoffline and convince Zwift to accept zoffline's self signed certificates for Zwift's domain names.
 Feel free